Pierre-Aurelien/REBECA/README.md

 # REBECA
-Developing a neural network architecture to predict RBS strength
+_Developing a neural network architecture to predict RBS strength_

+The concentration of different proteins in bacteria varies significantly, spanning over five orders of magnitude.
+This huge variation is regulated by transcriptional and translational processes, with translation playing a dominant role.
+In many cases, translation initiation is the rate limiting step making its prediction a good indicator of overall protein synthesis rate. <br /> This approximation has been used to predict protein expression using thermodynamic features of the 5' untranslated region (5’ UTR).
+However, these models often do not perform well, questioning our understanding of the core biophysical mechanisms.
+To overcome this limitation, we employ deep learning which makes fewer assumptions about the underlying biological processes and instead finds patterns automatically from data alone.
+Our learning algorithm called REBECA was trained using data from Massively Parallel Report Assays (MPRAs) to predict protein expression rate from the 5’ UTR sequence.
+REBECA uses a combination of recurrent and convolutional neural networks, to exploit both the sequential and contextual structure of a DNA sequence during prediction.

+## Key results
 The final architecture had a 55% accuracy, jumping to 83% when allowing the predictions to be +/- one bin

-## Key results

 | Metric| RBS calculator|  Evfratov | Rebeca  |
 | :---         |     :---:      |  :---:        |     :---:       |